sandersn/typescript-history/README.md

 * People - cast of characters
 * Big ideas - just an overview, or maybe deeper analysis
-* Timeline - list of big ideas and events, ordered by date
+* Timeline - list of big ideas and events, ordered by date.
+Orta already has [a list that covers most of the timeline](https://orta.io/notes/js/why-typescript), especially recent events.
 * Interviews